-We estimate that the net proceeds from the sale of the securities we are offering will be approximately \$6.7 million (or approximately \$7.8 million if the underwriter exercises in full its over-allotment option), after deducting the estimated underwriting discounts and commissions and estimated offering costs payable by us.
+We estimate that the net proceeds from the sale of the securities we are offering will be approximately \$\\$million (or approximately \$\\$million if the underwriters exercise in full their over-allotment option), after deducting the estimated underwriting discounts and commissions and estimated offering costs payable by us.

-We intend to use the net proceeds from this offering for our drug development activities and general corporate purposes, including working capital, and for repayment of third-party debt in the amount of \$1.9 million.
-The debt we intend to repay has maturity dates between July 6, 2023 and August 18, 2023, an annual interest rate of 5%, and is convertible into common stock at a conversion price of \$0.30.
+We intend to use the net proceeds from this offering for our drug development activities and general corporate purposes, including working capital, and for repayment of third-party debt in the amount of \$2,600,000.
+The debt we intend to repay has maturity dates between February 12, 2023 and August 18, 2023 and an annual interest rate of 5%.